 Yielding — A turf condition between good and soft — soft enough that hooves sink noticeably into the ground, slowing times significantly.

 Sprint — A race run at less than a mile — typically five to seven and a half furlongs in American racing.
-Sprint specialists often struggle when stretched to route distances, and vice versa.
+Sprint specialists often struggle when stretched to route distances.
 Most claiming races at regional tracks are sprints.

 Route — A race run at a mile or longer.
-Routes require stamina and the ability to rate (settle behind the pace before making a move).
+Routes require stamina and the ability to rate.
 Routes typically include at least two turns on an oval track.

 Gate — The starting gate.
-“Gates well” means a horse breaks cleanly and quickly from the starting gate, an important attribute in sprint races where the first few strides often determine early position.
+“Gates well” means a horse breaks cleanly and quickly — an important attribute in sprint races where the first few strides often determine early position.

 Post position — Numbered gate stall assigned to each horse by draw — Post 1 is the inside (rail) position.
 Inside posts have a slight advantage in sprint races; in large-field route races, extreme outside posts cover extra ground in the first turn.

 Rail — Inner fence of the track — the shortest path around the oval.
-“On the rail” means hugging the inside.
-Track superintendents move the rail position to preserve the surface; a “rail move” can advantage or disadvantage certain running styles.
+Track superintendents move the rail position to preserve the surface; a rail move can advantage or disadvantage certain running styles.

 Scratch — Withdrawal of a horse from a race after entries close.
-Can be voluntary (owner/trainer decision) or mandatory (veterinarian scratch).
-Bettors who wagered on the scratched horse receive a refund; the field is reduced accordingly.
+Can be voluntary or mandatory (veterinarian scratch).
+Bettors who wagered on the scratched horse receive a refund.

-Also eligible (AE) — Horses entered but not in the main field due to the field size limit.
+Also eligible (AE) — Horses entered but not in the main field due to field size limits.
 AE horses move into the race if another horse scratches before the field is set.

 Inquiry — Official review of a race result, triggered by stewards or a jockey claiming interference.
-Results are unofficial during an inquiry — the board reads “INQUIRY” or “OBJECTION” until a ruling is made.
+Results are unofficial during an inquiry — the board reads “INQUIRY” until a ruling is made.

 Dead heat — Two or more horses finishing in an identical position — inseparable by photo.
 In a dead heat for first, both horses are declared winners, purse is split, and winning wagers pay at a reduced rate.